Reputation: Practical measurement of reputation

 In practice, corporate reputations are revealed by the relative rankings of companies created and propagated by information intermediaries.
 For example, business magazines and newspapers such as Fortune, Forbes, Business Week, Financial Times, and The Wall Street Journal regularly publish lists of the best places to work, the best business schools, or the most innovative companies.
-These rankings are explicit orderings of corporate reputations, and the relative positions of companies on these rankings are a reflection of the relative performance of companies on different cognitive attributes.
+These rankings are explicit orderings of corporate reputations, and the relative positions of companies on these rankings reflect their relative performance on various cognitive attributes.
 Corporate reputations are found to influence the attractiveness of ranked companies as suppliers of products, as prospective employers, and as investments.
 For those reasons, companies themselves have become increasingly involved with the practice of reputation management.

 Connections to related, company-level concepts

 Like any social construct, reputation is similar to (i.e., convergent with) certain concepts and different (i.e., discriminant) from others.
 Reputation can be compared to other "social evaluation" or "social judgment" constructs.
 For instance, reputation is said to be convergent with adjacent concepts like corporate image, identity, celebrity, status, legitimacy, social approval (likability), and visibility (prominence), but discriminant from related constructs like stigma and infamy.
-Reputation is often considered to be a pragmatic evaluation - actors determine whether the target of the evaluation can be seen as useful to them.
+Reputation is often considered to be a pragmatic evaluation – actors determine whether the target of the evaluation can be seen as useful to them.

 Until recently, the relationships with these adjacent constructs were merely theoretical; that is, they were not formally tested or empirically validated for their "nomological relationships" with these other, related constructs.